ALUMNI ASSOCIATION BYLAWS

 Special meetings may be called by the President, or the Director of Alumni Relations and Annual Giving at the request of the President.
 The date, time, and location of all meetings shall be specified by communication to the members at least two (2) weeks prior to the meeting.

-In lieu of a special meeting, the President, or the Director of Alumni Relations and Annual Giving at the request of the President, may submit a statement of matters to the members of the Alumni Association Board of Directors for a vote by mail or other form of communication (e.g. email, online discussion forum, teleconference).
+In lieu of a special meeting, the President, or the Director of Alumni Relations and Annual Giving at the request of the President, may submit a statement of matters to the members of the Alumni Association Board of Directors for a vote via electronic, regular mail or teleconference.

 A quorum shall consist of at least fifty-one percent (51%) of voting Board Members.